Navigate to the handbook page for MuseScore 3: Barlines

 - Select a barline then adjust "Style" in the "Barline" section of the Inspector.

-To hide a barline, select the line and press V, or uncheck Visible in the Inspector.
-Color and horizontal/vertical offset can also be adjusted in the Inspector.
+- Select the line and press V, or uncheck Visible in the Inspector.

 To insert a new barline between existing ones, either:

 - Drag a symbol from the Barlines palette onto a note or rest.